 Rotary Youth Speaks, another long-standing nationwide competition run by Rotary across the country, aims at giving young people an experience in public speaking that will benefit them forever.

 Teams are drawn from senior schools and, depending on their age, compete in junior, intermediate or senior categories.
-Each team has three members – chairperson, speaker and proposer of the vote of thanks – with the speaker having six minutes to talk on a subject of the team’s choice.
+Each team has three members - chairperson, proposer and opposer - who have 15 minutes to debate a subject of the team's choice.

 Imagine having to design, build and test a coin sorter with only wooden dowel, card, square-sectioned wood, rubber bands, modelling material and Sellotape to work with.
 And you have only fours hours in which to complete the job.